Revisiting Non-Rotating Star Models: Classical Existence and Uniqueness Theory and Scaling Relations

+The first attempts to construct axisymmetric rotating solutions to the compressible Euler–Poisson equations were made by astrophysicists Milne \cite{Mil23} and Zeipel \cite{Zei24} in the early 1920s, followed by Chandrasekhar \cite{Cha33} and Lichtenstein \cite{Lic33} in 1933.
+Further historical accounts can be found in \cite{Cha67, Jar13}.

-"Non-rotating" implies that the velocity $v$ is zero and the density $\rho$ is time-independent (stationary).
-This configuration can be regarded as a special case of the uniformly rotating system with the angular momentum is zero.
-Under these conditions, the Euler-Poisson equations can be reduced to the following equation:
+Significant progress has been made for the single rotating star problem, where the star rotates about its axis.
+A special case of the rotating system is when the velocity $v$ is zero.
+In this case, the system is actually non-rotating, and the density $\rho$ is time-independent (stationary).
+Under these conditions, the Euler-Poisson equations reduce to the following equation: